efou/Once-upon-a-time/documentation/intro.md

 **Term 1**

 User: He is the registered user of the system.
-Registered users only can upload and download a book, write a review, rate and make a want_to_read list.
+Registered users only can upload and download a book, write a review, give rating and make a want_to_read list.

 **Term 2**